 - The official Visit Belfast website, which has lots of information to help you plan your visit

-- If you are looking for a guidebook, we recommend the Lonely Planet guide to Ireland, the Rick Steves Northern Ireland guide or the DK Eyewitness Ireland Travel Guide
+- If you’re looking for a guidebook, we recommend the Lonely Planet guide to Ireland, the Rick Steves Northern Ireland guide or the DK Eyewitness Ireland Travel Guide

-And that’s it!
+And that’s it.
 Hopefully you found this post useful.
-As always, if you have any feedback or questions, do let us know in the comments below.
+As always, if you have any feedback or questions, do let us know in the comments below, and don’t forget to subscribe to our monthly newsletter for more travel content.

 Geraldine Moran says